At my graduation from AFI, 1993

 It had been the moment that my mother’s sickness had reached its zenith, a perverse climax towards which all her actions with regards to me had led.
 My mother never sold me to adult men for the money - we were not poor - she entered me into sexual relationships with men so that she would be able to steal those men from me, to restore the righteous balance of adults loving and sleeping with each other.

 My mother’s emotional development seems to have come to an abrupt halt at age five, which was in 1944.
-Her town suffered famine and bombings in the years prior.
-Though I never observed any anxiety around food in her, she did at times starve me.
-She hated when my stepfather turned up the volume on the stereo, but then, he did put it on obnoxiously loud.
-The only way one could clearly detect she was off was in how she acted like a flirtatious, sexualized five year old girl.
+While her town suffered famine in the war years, I never observed particular anxiety around food in her, though she did at times starve me.
+As to the bombs that would have dropped on the city, she did hate it when my stepfather turned up the volume on the stereo, but then, he did put it on obnoxiously loud.
+The only way one could clearly observe her arrested development was in how she acted like a flirtatious, sexualized five year old girl.
 It looked like her greatest aim was to please men, especially by offering herself to them in any way possible, either sexually or through performing some other service.
-In this, my mother was far more eager than any other woman I’ve met, while obviously, it is not so uncommon for women to please men, sexually or otherwise.
+In this, my mother’s energy was that of a young girl and she seemed much more eager than most other woman, while obviously, it is not such an uncommon thing for women to please men, sexually or otherwise.
+My mother was highly invested in pleasing men, yes, but she was even more invested in getting revenge on me.

 One unfortunate afternoon, I found them in bed together.
 My mother cried out: